xuestella03/WINTER25-CS326/lectures/L02_data_sources/slides.md

 ## Announcements

 - **H.01** is due on **January 14 @ 11:59PM**.
+  - ~ 90% of you have already submitted. 🔥

 - Office hours are set for 12:30-2P on Tuesdays in Mudd 3532.
+  - Starting next week, January 14.

+- Attendance with PollEV
+  - Attendance grades have been entered for L.01.
+  - *Troubleshooting*: Generally, the Canvas link will work best.
+  - *Troubleshooting*: If you're having issues checking in on mobile, use the web link provided.
+  - *Troubleshooting*: If you have location permission issues, check your browser location settings.

 <!--s-->